 Solvency II ratio

-31 December 2021 31 December 2020
+31 Decembe 202

-Eligible Own Funds Solvency II 2,271 2,046
+Eligible Own Funds Solvency II 2,017 2,271

-Required capital 1,350 1,253
+Required capital 1,264 1,350

-Solvency II ratio 168% 163%
+Solvency II ratio 160% 168%

 Under Solvency II it is permitted to reduce the required capital with the mitigating tax effects resulting from a 1 in 200 year loss ("Shock loss").
 There is a mitigating tax effect to the extent that the Shock loss (BSCR + Operational risk) is deductible for tax purposes and can be compensated with taxable profits.
 This positive tax effect can only be taken into account when sufficiently substantiated ('more likely than not'). a.s.r. non-life included a beneficial effect on its solvency ratio(s) due to the application of the LAC DT.
-The LAC DT benefit of a.s.r. non-life amounted to \notin 395 million (2020: \notin 355 million).
+The LAC DT benefit of a.s.r. non-life amounted to € 377 million (2021: € 395 million).

-Relevant regulation and current guidance (Delegated Regulation, Level 3 guidelines, Dutch Central Bank Q&As and IAS 12) is taken into account in the development of the LAC DT methodology. a.s.r. uses an advanced model for the LAC DT of both a.s.r. life and a.s.r. non-life and a 'basic' model for a.s.r. health basic and supplementary.
+Relevant regulation and current guidance (Delegated Regulation, Level 3 guidelines, Dutch Central Bank Q&As and IAS 12) is taken into account in the development of the LAC DT methodology, a.s.r. uses an advanced model for the LAC DT of both a.s.r. life and a.s.r. non-life and a 'basic' model for a.s.r. health basic and supplementary.
 In the advanced model future fiscal profits are used to underpin the LAC DT, while in the basic model no future profits are used.
 Both models are and will be updated in case constrained by additional guidance or legislation provided.

-On 22 September 2021 the European Commission adopted a 'review package' of Solvency II legislation.
+On 22 September 2021 the European Commission published its proposal for the revision of Solvency II.
 It consists of various changes to the Solvency II framework, affecting most notably the liability discount curve, the risk margin and the volatility adjustment (VA).
-The next step is for the European Parliament and the Member States in the Council to negotiate the final legislative texts on the basis of the Commission's proposals.
-It is expected that the changes will come into effect in 2024 at the earliest and it is expected that some measures will include a phase-in period.
+In July 2022, the Council reached an agreement on their common position.
+The Parliament has tabled many amendments and will vote on their final position in early 2023.
+The next step then is for the European Parliament, the Council to negotiate the final legislative texts of the revision of Solvecy II.
+It is expected that the changes will come into effect in 2025 at the earliest and that some measures will include a phase-in period.
 Quantitative impact of the EC proposal has been analysed and appears to be more favourable compared to the earlier EIOPA advice, but a conclusion is only possible after specifications have been finalised.

-Standard & Poor's confirmed the single A rating of a.s.r. non-life on 14 September 2021.
+Standard & Poor's confirmed the single A rating of a.s.r. non-life on 9 September 2022 and on 27 October 2022 for a.s.r. including Aegon Nederland.

-Ratings

-Ratings Standard & Poor's Туре Rating Outlook Rating & outlook since ASR Schadeverzekering N.V.
+Ratings Ratings Standard & Poor's Туре Rating Outlook Rating & outlook since ASR Schadeverzekering N.V.
 FSR A Stable 23 August 2012 ASR Schadeverzekering N.V.
-CCR A Stable 23 August 2012
+CCR А Stable 23 August 2012

-CCR: counterparty credit rating

-FSR: insurer financial strength rating
+CCR: counterparty credit rating FSR: insurer financial strength rating